Course quality standards for online courses (iCourses and oCourses)

 Essential ASU quality standards

-The Instructional Design community at ASU has established the following essential course quality standards for iCourses and oCourses.
-These standards are based upon the ID community's expertise in online course design and student success metrics.
+The College Dean's Office Instructional Design team has established the following essential course quality standards for iCourses.
+These standards are based upon the ASU Online standards and the ASU ID community's expertise in online course design.

-- The course is built in Canvas, and the ASU Online Canvas template, The College Canvas template, or designated department template is applied, evidenced by inclusion of the following menu links:
+- The course is built in Canvas, and the designated department template is applied: ASU Online Canvas template, The College Canvas template, or unit template.
+This is evidenced by the inclusion of the following menu links:

 - Home, Announcements, Syllabus, Modules, Grades, Resources, Accessibility, ASU Course Policies, Time in AZ